andrewqin29/hvs-integrator/README.md

 # Script 1: Cleans raw data and queries Gaia for full observational data
 python scripts/get_gaia_data.py

-# Script 2: Converts observational data to Cartesian coordinates with errors
+# Script 2: Converts observational data to Cartesian coordinates with with errors and 6x6 covariance matrices.
 python scripts/make_cartesian_data.py
 ```
 Upon completion, the processed data files will be saved in the `data/processed/` directory.